What’s the Difference Between a Dental Assistant & a Dental Hygienist?

-They both play support roles in dental offices, but dental assistants and dental hygienists are different.
+They both play support roles in dental offices, but there is a difference between dental assistants and dental hygienists.

 What you’ll do: Dental assistants are typically responsible for the following tasks:

 - Working closely with patients before, during and after procedures

 - Assisting the dentist during a variety of treatment procedures